BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/README.md

   labs(title = "Time in Bed vs Minute Asleep", x = "Total Time in Bed", y = "Total Minutes Asleep")
 ```
 ![TimeInBedVSMinutesAsleep](https://github.com/BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/assets/126551095/b6eb2fac-68cb-47bd-a987-4e58d51f3944)

+This is also supported through the lm method analysis in the available packages.
+The R-Squared value obtained is 0.8654, which shows that the two variables have a fairly strong and directly proportional relationship.
 ```
 minSleep_vs_minBed <- lm(TotalMinutesAsleep ~ TotalTimeInBed, data = dataMerged)
 summary(minSleep_vs_minBed)